anurag3301/cu-project/README.md

 make

 Run the game:

-Add the two player name so you can see it in the interface
+Add the two players Name so you can see it in the interface And you know which players is turn

 ./build/Game.exe   # Windows
 OR